What Personal Information Is Collected and How Is This Information Used?

 From which server and which website you accessed the site;

-We have implemented technical and organizational measures in order to protect the personal data that you have made available to us from loss, destruction, manipulation and unauthorized access.
+We have implemented technical and organizational measures to protect the personal data that you have made available to us from loss, destruction, manipulation and unauthorized access.

-The protection and safe-guarding of your personal data is very important to us and we implement various security safeguards to protect your data, including:
+The protection and safeguarding of your data are very important to us and we implement various security safeguards to protect your data, including:

 Encryption, such as the use of SSL certificates where personal data is transferred over the internet.

-Regular reviews of our processes for collecting, storing and processing your personal data.
+Regular reviews of our processes for collecting, storing and processing your data.

-Restricting access to your personal data to authorized users only.
+Restricting access to your data to authorized users only.

 Will Personal Data Be Transferred To Other Parties?

 Financial transactions relating to our services are handled by our payment services providers.
-We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
+We will share transaction data with our payment services providers only to the extent necessary for processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.

 Under the Data Protection Act 1998 and the General Data Protection Regulation, you have the right to inquire and see the personal data we hold about you.
 This is called a Subject Access Request.
 If you would like to exercise your right, or would simply like to ask any questions about how we collect, store and use personal data, please write to email@example.com